azist/azos/src/Azos.Sky/Fabric/readme.md

 Fibers execute code in two ways:
 1. **Periodically execute** - their next scheduled time slices - upon execution, each slice returns when the next execution should take place, which can be ASAP or in a future(possibly distant) or never again
-b. **React to Signals** - a form of close to real-time RPC returning a signal response
+2. **React to Signals** - a form of close to real-time RPC returning a signal response

 Fabric implements **cooperative multitasking paradigm** using fibers - they execute time slices, deterministically